AvaProtocol/OAK-docs/_docs/manage-with-systemd.md

 ## Installation

-Once you have prepared the required information, you can use the following service definition to run the OAK collator.
+Once you have prepared the required information, you can use the following service definition to run the Ava Protocol collator.
 On Debian based distributions, this file should be placed at `/etc/systemd/system/oak-collator.service`.

 ```
 [Unit]
-Description="OAK Collator"
+Description="Ava Protocol Collator"
 After=network.target
 StartLimitIntervalSec=0